atom/atom/docs/creating-a-package.md

         $(el).removeClass("hide-me")
 ```

-## Creating a New Pane
+## Creating a New Panel

-The next goal of this package is to append a pane to the Atom editor that lists
+The next goal of this package is to append a panel to the Atom editor that lists
 some information about the modified files.

 To do that, we're going to first create a new class method called `content`.